"I want to look beyond the legends, to find the real story of Scotland. And it's every bit as thrilling."

 Succession Crisis: Caused by the sudden deaths of the Alexander III and his only heir, his three-year old granddaughter Margaret.
 Two competing claims to the throne, from John Baliol and Robert Bruce, nearly led to Civil War.
 Then up stepped Edward The First...

 "It's mid-winter, 1230.
 A horrific scene is played out in the middle of a busy market square: An infant child is held up to the crowds.
 Seconds later, she's dead.
 Her small corpse lies discarded in the mud, her brains splattered across the column of the market cross."

-- Young Conqueror: Alexander II.
-After a failed attempt to conquer the north of England, he embarked on a campaign to bring the largely independent Scottish Highland's under his control.
+Young Conqueror: Alexander II.
+After his English allies turned on him he abandoned the north of England and he embarked on a campaign to bring the largely independent Scottish Highland's under his control.